 Part 2: Adding the Scoby

 With clean hands, place the SCOBY on top of the liquid.
 It may sink, float or go sideways.
 This is all totally normal, the baby SCOBY will always form at the top of your brew.
-Cover the jar with a tight weave cloth and use an elastic to keep it in place.
+Cover the jar with a tight weave cloth (or nut milk bag) and use an elastic to keep it in place.
 Your brew needs to breathe and this keeps the fruit flies away.
 Use a tight weave cloth instead of cheesecloth which may have larger holes.

 Part 3: The Fermentation